jmcalalang/Ansible_Meetups/README.md

 [hosts](hosts)

 ### main.yml File
 This file contains the variables used in the various Ansible scripts we will be executing, changing the variables in this file reflect what Ansible will deploy to a BIG-IP, for custom environments this **will need** to be modified.
-In the MVP there are currently main.yml files for every playbook; our demo ***operations*** playbook will utilize an already configured one to create things like Nodes/Pools and Virtual Servers.
+In the MVP, there are currently main.yml files for every playbook; our demo ***operations*** playbook will utilize an already configured one to create things like Nodes/Pools and Virtual Servers.

 [main.yml](roles/operations/tasks/main.yml)
 ___